jwest22/obscure_query/README.md

 2. **Write SQL Query:** This section allows you to write and execute SQL queries directly.
 DML operations are supported.

 3. **Utilities:** Buttons for utility functions: building database files, similarity indexes, cardinality indexes, and relation maps.

+4. **Serialize Relation Map**: Button to render the relation map in a human readable format for interaction with an LLM.